-At Level 4 students take the following three compulsory modules:
+At Level 4 students take the following compulsory modules:

 Political Theory and Ideologies

 UK and European Comparative Governance and Politics

 Students also take either: Introduction to Political Economy and Introduction to Economic Policy or Introductory Economics.

-At Level 5 students study either: Political Economy or International Trade and International Monetary Economics.
-Their remaining 90 credits are made up from the list of options available in the Department.
+At Level 5 students study either: Political Economy or Topics in International Economics and International Political Economy 1.
+Their remaining 90 credits are made up from the list of options currently available in the Department.